BuWH/awesome-officejs/README.md

-# awesome-officejs
+# Awesome Office.JS
-A list of awesome things related to Office JavaScript
+A list of awesome things related to Office.JS